-While solar panels are still on the pricey side, they’re beginning to come down in cost, and their quality is increasing.
-Having a solar array installed is among the best ways for homeowners to reduce their carbon footprint, but this is a job for a specialist—an average building contractor typically isn’t well versed in installing or repairing solar panels.
+Although solar panels are still on the pricey side, they’re beginning to come down in cost, and their quality is increasing.
+One of the advantages of solar energy is a reduced carbon footprint, but installing solar panels is a job for a specialist—an average building contractor typically isn’t well versed in installing or repairing solar panels.

-Homeowners often have a general idea of what they’d like to accomplish by installing a solar array, but not understanding the technical aspects behind going solar can keep them from realizing their dreams.
+Homeowners often have a general idea of what they’d like to accomplish by installing a solar energy system, as well as the main benefits of solar electricity, but not understanding the technical aspects behind going solar can keep them from realizing their dreams.
 That’s where the best solar companies come in.
 They can give homeowners accurate estimates of the installation cost, explain how much power the new panels will generate, and even detail how much a solar array is likely to reduce their utility bills.
-Learn what to look for when selecting a solar company and why the following solar companies earned a spot in this lineup.
+Homeowners will want to learn what to look for when selecting a solar company and find out why the following solar companies earned a spot in this lineup.

 - BEST OVERALL: SunPower